Bad Day (2026 film): Production

-The film is written by Laura Solon and directed by Jake Szymanski.
-It has Beau Bauman as producer for Good One Productions with Cameron Diaz leading the cast.
-In September, Ed O'Neill, Danielle Brooks, John Higgins, Rhenzy Feliz, Jessica Belkin, and Emma Pearson joined the cast.
-In October Sam Richardson, Ben Schwartz, Rob Corddry and more additions were added.
+It July 2025, it was announced that Cameron Diaz would star in Bad Day, written by Laura Solon and to be directed by Jake Szymanski; Netflix would distribute the film.
+In September 2025, Ed O'Neill, Danielle Brooks, John Higgins, Rhenzy Feliz, Jessica Belkin, and Emma Pearson joined the cast.
+In October, Sam Richardson, Ben Schwartz, Rob Corddry and more rounded out the cast.
+Other cast members include Beck Bennett, Retta, Sherry Cola, P.J.
+Byrne, and Edi Patterson.

-Principal photography took place in New Jersey in September 2025, with filming locations including Plainfield, East Windsor, Bloomfield and Passaic, amongst others.
+Principal photography took place in New Jersey in September 2025, with filming locations including Plainfield, East Windsor, Bloomfield and Perth Amboy, amongst others.

+Release

+Bad Day will release on Netflix on December 11, 2026.